Dell to buy EMC in $67 billion record tech deal, aims for cloud market

 The transaction is expected to close between May and October 2016, the companies said.

-Morgan Stanley (MS.N), Evercore Partners Inc (EVR.N), and Skadden, Arps, Slate, Meagher & Flom LLP advised EMC.
+Morgan Stanley, Evercore Partners Inc, and Skadden, Arps, Slate, Meagher & Flom LLP advised EMC.

-JPMorgan Chase & Co (JPM.N) advised Dell and Silver Lake and was global financing co-ordinator, alongside Credit Suisse Group AG CSGN.VX.
-Barclays Plc (BARC.L), Bank of America Corp (BAC.N), Citigroup (C.N), Deutsche Bank AG (DBKGn.DE), Goldman Sachs Group Inc (GS.N) and RBC Capital Markets RBC.TO also provided financing.
+JPMorgan Chase & Co advised Dell and Silver Lake and was global financing co-ordinator, alongside Credit Suisse Group AG.
+Barclays Plc, Bank of America Corp, Citigroup, Deutsche Bank AG, Goldman Sachs Group Inc and RBC Capital Markets also provided financing.

 Simpson Thacher & Bartlett LLP offered legal advice to Dell and Silver Lake.
 Wachtell, Lipton, Rosen & Katz is legal adviser to Michael Dell and MSD Partners.